jpjones76/SeisIO.jl/docs/src/tutorial.rst

         loc=[46.1967, -122.1875, 1440, 0.0, 0.0]))

 Most web request functions can append to an existing SeisData object by placing an exclamation mark after the function call.
-You can see how this works by running the :ref:`examples<webex>`.

 Search, Sort, and Prune
 =======================